TheDeanLab/COMPASS/docs/source/index.rst

     mechanical and optical systems.
 Despite these precautions, the complexity and nature of hardware can lead to unpredictable outcomes.
-Therefore, the Dean Lab and UT Southwestern expressly disclaim any responsibility for any damages, losses, or injuries that may arise from or be related to the use of **navigate-hardware**.
+Therefore, the Dean Lab and UT Southwestern expressly disclaim any responsibility for any damages, losses, or injuries that may arise from or be related to the use of **COMPASS**.
-    Users should be aware of these risks and agree to utilize **navigate-hardware** at their own risk.
+    Users should be aware of these risks and agree to utilize **COMPASS** at their own risk.

 .. toctree::